zeper-eng/Learning/README.md

 I plan on also adding in some kind of typescript front end GUI/chart displayer mostly to try to get some practice using javascript/typescript.

-There is actually already a univariate regression implemented in typescript before I realized that there werent very many good vectorized math packages in the nodejs version of typescript and it's really not meant for that anyways but, it gave me a solid foundation thus far.
+There is actually already a univariate regression implemented in typescript before I realized that there weren’t many good vectorized math packages (aside from like ) in the nodejs version of typescript and it's really not meant for that anyways but, it gave me a solid foundation thus far.

 Perhaps I will also add in some mysql stuff to pull in datasets although it's hard to really implement SQL without using a proper database connection via stuff like microsoft azure.